Why Cosmetic Surgery?

 All surgeons have differing levels of training, experience and expertise.

-Plastic surgeons practice cosmetic plastic and reconstructive surgery.
-A doctor must train through the Royal Australasian College of Surgeons (RACS) to qualify as a plastic surgeon.
-This involves a minimum 10 years of extensive training and exams after graduation from medical school.
+Specialist Plastic surgeons practice cosmetic plastic and reconstructive surgery.
+A doctor must also train through the Royal Australasian College of Surgeons (RACS) to qualify as a plastic surgeon.
+This involves a minimum of 10 years of extensive training and exams after graduation from medical school.
 Most surgeons are also members of the Australian Society of Plastic Surgeons (ASPS), a group whose members are ALL trained through RACS.
-In Australia, just about anyone with a basic medical degree (MBBS) is allowed to perform cosmetic surgery as there there is currently no legislation in place which stops any doctor, even your local GP, without having undergone formal surgical training calling themselves a ‘surgeon’.

 - Australian Society of Plastic Surgeons